AqwamCreates/DataPredict/docs/TermsAndConditionsViolationBountyRewardInformation.md

 * Guidelines for Evaluation:

   * Severity of the Violation: This is assessed based on how serious the breach is in relation to the terms of the license.
-For example, willfully ignoring the release of interacting code or failing to properly attribute your library might warrant a higher reward compared to more minor violations.
+For example, willfully ignoring the release of interacting code or failing to properly attribute the library might warrant a higher reward compared to more minor violations.

   * Evidence Strength: The bounty is only applicable if you provide clear, substantial evidence of the violation.
 A mere suspicion without solid proof may not qualify for a bounty.